Loans, tenancies and mortgages are all products that a guarantor can co-sign to enable a customer to get credit.

 Some guarantor agreements contain a termination provision that allows the guarantor to withdraw after a certain period during the fixed term - in a guarantor mortgage they may be released when the borrower has enough equity in their property, for example.

 If no termination provision exists, guarantors remain liable until the end of the contract, unless the other parties consent for them to be released.

-That means a guarantor could well be locked in until the borrower moves their mortgage or sells up, and if they don't - well.
+That means a guarantor could well be locked in until the borrower moves their mortgage or sells up.

 To prevent getting in to this situation, it's essential to understand the terms of the contract before signing it.
 Seek independent advice for even the smallest of queries.

 Guarantor loan complaints